HPC4EI

 The High Performance Computing for Energy Innovation (HPC4EI) is a U.S. Department of Energy (DOE) initiative that leverages supercomputing resources from DOE national laboratories to support industry partnerships in advancing energy-efficient manufacturing, materials development, and decarbonisation technologies.
-Launched in 2015, it serves as the umbrella programme for two key sub-programmes: High Performance Computing for Manufacturing (HPC4Mfg) and High Performance Computing for Materials (HPC4Mtls).
-The programme aims to reduce industrial emissions, optimise energy use, and accelerate clean energy innovations by providing access to advanced modelling, simulation, and data analysis tools.
+Launched in 2015, it serves as the umbrella program for two key sub-programs: High Performance Computing for Manufacturing (HPC4Mfg) and High Performance Computing for Materials (HPC4Mtls).
+The program aims to reduce industrial emissions, optimize energy use, and accelerate clean energy innovations by providing access to advanced modeling, simulation, and data analysis tools.

 Background

 HPC4EI was established to bridge the gap between industry needs and DOE's high-performance computing (HPC) capabilities, enabling small- and medium-sized manufacturers to tackle complex challenges without significant upfront investment in computing infrastructure.
 Managed by Lawrence Livermore National Laboratory (LLNL) on behalf of DOE's Office of Energy Efficiency and Renewable Energy (EERE) and Office of Fossil Energy and Carbon Management (FECM), the initiative has funded over 169 projects totalling more than $50 million as of 2024.

-The programme conducts biannual solicitations (spring and fall) for collaborative projects, with industry partners contributing at least 20% of costs through in-kind resources.
-Projects typically last 12–18 months and utilise supercomputers at labs like Argonne, Oak Ridge, and Sandia.
+The program conducts biannual solicitations (spring and fall) for collaborative projects, with industry partners contributing at least 20% of costs through in-kind resources.
+Projects typically last 12–18 months and utilize supercomputers at labs like Argonne, Oak Ridge, and Sandia.

 Sub-programs

-HPC4EI encompasses two focused sub-programmes:
+HPC4EI encompasses two focused sub-programs: